KYVENetwork/supervysor/.github/README.md

 cosmovisor run start [flags]
 ```

-With your node being able to run using Cosmovisor, you can install the supervysor to start optimize this process for KYVE purposes.
+With your node being able to run using Cosmovisor, you can stop the process and install the supervysor to start optimize this process for KYVE purposes.
 After the [installation](#installation), you can initialize the supervysor with the following command:

 ```bash
 supervysor init \